-The AMI_output_parameters_file contents consist of rows of whitespace-separated string data, using formatting rules identical to that of the AMI_parameters_out string.
+The AMI_output_parameters_file contents consist of one or more rows of whitespace-separated string data, using formatting rules identical to that of the AMI_parameters_out string.
 This data contains the AMI_parameters_out string contents that would be generated by the model and passed to the EDA tool.
-This includes the Usage Out and Usage InOut parameters from the model AMI file contents and their associated values.
+This includes the Usage Out and Usage InOut parameters from the model AMI file contents and their associated values; in the absence of Out or InOut parameters, the file contents would consist only of the root name.
 An example of the structure for Type Statistical is shown below; note that the line feeds shown may be omitted as in the AMI_parameters_out string.

 (<root name>